 Assessors must create a schedule of all luminaires installed within the areas used to assess the NLPD for a Functional Space.
-If the Grid Method, Aggregate Method 1 or Aggregate Method 2 is used, then only luminaires in Open Office Spaces need to be listed.
+If the Grid Method or Aggregate Method 1 is used, then only luminaires in Open Office Spaces need to be listed.

+Where Aggregate Method 2 is used, all luminaires in the selected Sample Space need to be counted – this Sample Space can include Cell Offices in addition to Open Offices.

 Where Aggregate Method 3 is used, all luminaires in the Functional Space GLS need to be listed.
+This must include all spaces that are part of the measured NLA of the Functional Space, including meeting rooms, individual offices etc.

 For each luminaire, Assessors must collect or assign the following information: